Oslandia/QGeoloGIS/README.md

 It requires a configuration that describes what is the base layer that displays measure points and how to access the different measure layers.

-You can find an [example project file](project.qgs).
-You should copy the content of the XML tag GeoloGIS` to your project edit to adapt to your environment.
+Some sample resources are available in the [sample folder](./sample).
+Apart from the small [toy dataset](./sample/qgeologistest.sql) itself, you can find an [example QGIS project file](sample/project.qgs) and the associated [configuration file](./sample/qgeologistest.json), which may be loaded from the plugin menu.